mzazon/awesome-cloud-projects/gcp/e-commerce-personalization-retail-api-functions/e-commerce-personalization-retail-api-functions.md

    echo "✅ Catalog sync function deployed successfully"
    ```

-   The catalog sync function processes product data and maintains consistency between your inventory system and the Retail API.
+   The catalog sync function processes product data and maintains consistency between your inventory system and the Vertex AI Search for Commerce API.
 This enables real-time availability updates and ensures recommendations reflect current product status and pricing.

 3. **Create Cloud Function for User Event Tracking**: